Alkalinization

 Share

-RCT with 75 favipiravir patients and 75 control patients showing reduced time to clinical cure and reduced time of viral shedding.
+RCT with 75 favipiravir patients and 75 control patients showing improved recovery with treatment.

 Effect extraction follows pre-specified rules prioritizing more serious outcomes.
 Submit updates